BIO00066I Workshop 4

 8 Supplementary analysis: three-way ANOVA

-In practical 4, you collected absorbance readings for concentrations of pNP in triplicate, to provide an indication of the two clones to undergo osteogenesis. pNP concentrations were measured in day 0,4 and 8, and at each time point you have data for both induced cells and non-induced cells (negative control), with the exception of day 0 as the differentiation was induced at day 1.
+In Practical 3, you collected absorbance readings for concentrations of pNP in triplicate, to provide an indication of the two clones to undergo osteogenesis. pNP concentrations were measured in day 0,4 and 8, and at each time point you have data for both induced cells and non-induced cells (negative control), with the exception of day 0 as the differentiation was induced at day 1.

-To find out which the conditions affect the pNP, we can carry out a three-way ANOVA is used to compare the effects of three grouping variables (day, clone and induction condition) on the one response variable (pNP concentration).
+To find out which conditions affect pNP, we can carry out a three-way ANOVA to compare the effects of three grouping variables (day, clone and induction condition) on one response variable (pNP concentration).

 The methods below show you how to do this.
 We first start by assuming that the grouping variables do not interact (ie: combinations of two factors don’t cause different outcomes to each factor alone), in what is called an additive model.